Microchip-MPLAB-Harmony/csp_apps_pic32cx_mt/apps/dwdt/dwdt_timeout/readme.md

 #### Setting up the board

-- Connect a 12V power supply to the board.
+- Power on the board using a 12V power supply on J3
-- Connect the Debug USB port (J12) on the board to the computer using a micro USB cable
+- Attach a debugger to the SWD/JTAG port J17

 ## Running the Application